San Diego Underpayment of Claims Attorney

 What Are Common Causes of Underpayment of Claims?

 Underpaying insurance claims serves as a revenue stream for many insurance companies.
-By cutting small amounts of claims from many policyholders, insurance companies stand to make even more money –at the expense of policyholders who need the benefits most.
-An underpayment of a claim is more than simply inconvenient; it poses an undue financial hardship on the insured.
+By cutting small amounts of claims from many policyholders, insurance companies stand to make even more money – at the expense of policyholders who need the benefits most.
+An underpayment of an insurance claim is more than simply inconvenient; it poses an undue financial hardship on the insured.

 - Citing an unreasonable depreciation of a covered asset; for example, a vehicle or a home.